Skip to main content

 Policy

-For instance: p={sub, obj, act} or p={sub, obj, act, eft}
+Example definitions: p={sub, obj, act} or p={sub, obj, act, eft}

 Matcher

-For example: m = r.sub == p.sub && r.act == p.act && r.obj == p.obj This simple and common matching rule means that if the requested parameters (entities, resources, and methods) are equal to those found in the policy, then the policy result (p.eft) is returned.
-The result of the strategy will be saved in p.eft.
+Example: m = r.sub == p.sub && r.act == p.act && r.obj == p.obj This straightforward matching rule states that when request parameters (entity, resource, and operation) match those in a policy, that policy's result (p.eft) applies.
+The policy result is stored in p.eft.

 Effect

-For example: e = some(where(p.eft == allow))
+Example: e = some(where(p.eft == allow))

 e = some(where (p.eft == allow)) && !some(where (p.eft == deny))